15A NCAC 02D .0404 CARBON MONOXIDE

 (c) An eight‑hour average shall be considered valid if at least 75 percent of the hourly averages for the eight‑hour period are available.
 In the event that only six or seven hourly averages are available, the eight‑hour average shall be computed on the basis of the hours available using six or seven as the divisor.

 (d) When summarizing data for comparison with the standards, averages shall be stated to one decimal place.
-Comparison of the data with the levels of the standards in parts per million shall be made in terms of integers with fractional parts of 0.5 or greater rounding up.
+Comparison of the data to the standards in parts per million shall be made in terms of integers with fractional parts of 0.5 or greater rounded up.

 History Note: Authority G.S.
 143‑215.3(a)(1); 143‑215.107(a)(3);